 Upon reflection, I wonder what my grandparents could have told me that wasn’t horribly depressing.
 I think of my grandmother as a fourteen-year-old girl who received no education and who was the oldest child with twelve other siblings all living in severe poverty in Galicia.
 She had been employed to work in wealthier homes as a cook and a servant before she came to America.
 It is likely she had few pleasant memories as her family’s circumstances prevented her from experiencing a real childhood.
 Her life was filled with caring for younger siblings and working on the small farm while observing death, poverty, and oppression in her small village.

 Even with this depressing background, my grandmother didn’t want to leave her village or family in Galicia.
 The burden of the family’s future was placed on her shoulders at such a young age.
 It was expected that those privileged to go to America would provide for those left behind.
 It wasn’t long after she left that the doors to immigrate to the USA were closed to many immigrants.
 My grandparents’ younger siblings were “trapped” in Poland after WWI and likely envied their older and more prosperous American relatives.

-Although it was never my intention, my grandparents were likely embarrassed about their limited English skills and education.
+Although it was never my intention, my grandparents were likely embarrassed by their limited English skills and education.
+Their world was one where they never had to leave their neighborhood as the priest and nuns, doctors, store owners, and neighbors spoke Polish.
 Their grandchildren were one of the few groups that presented a challenge in communication.
-Their world was one where they never had to leave their neighborhood as the priest and nuns, doctors, store owners and neighbors spoke Polish.